nicost/minimal-mistakes/_posts/microscopes/2015-11-24-new-epi-scope.markdown

 The microscopes currently has a DMD (vendor/model needed) mounted at the back port.
 It is currently illuminated with a HPX LED (405nm) unit from Sutter (on loan)
 ![DMD]({{ site.url }}/siteimages/newEpiDMD.jpg)

-New DMD is the Texas Instruments LightCrafter.
+New DMD is the Texas Instruments LightCrafter 6500 (http://www.ti.com/tool/dlplcr6500evm).